Cuba Fast Facts

 The United States pays Cuba approximately $4,085 a year to lease the 45 square miles that the Guantánamo Bay Naval Station occupies.
 Cuba has not accepted the payment since 1959.

-In fiscal 2015, the US Coast Guard stopped 2,927 Cuban migrants attempting to reach the United States.
+In fiscal 2016, the US Coast Guard apprehended 5,263 Cuban migrants at sea.

 Timeline: